rustyinfinity/NHdownloader/README.md

 Just enter your Website URL or  ID and it will download in the  directory specified by you in the config ! (default ./ ) Make Sure to enter url for the websites specified and not ID there !

+If you want to bulk Download enter Links to links.txt file and add its path to config file

 For Nhentai.net you have to add cf_clearance and csrftoken to main.config file because of cloudflare :( Rest all don't need anything and will download just fine !